inaciomatheus/Gol_Challenge/README.md

 The objective of the first part of this challenge represents a problem close to a real scenario where a broken frontend applcation needs to be fixed.

+### Install API KEYS

+In the file backend/app.js, replace API_KEY  on line 7 and API_SECRET on line 8 by the values sent by e-mail:

+                6 const amadeus = new Amadeus({
+                7     clientId: API_KEY,
+                8     clientSecret: API_SECRET,
+                9 });

-First of all you will need to install the dependencies of the project following the intructcions bellow:
+After that you will need to install the dependencies of the project following the intructcions bellow:

 ### 1 - Install NODE.js